geminiwen/surge-config-merger/README.md

 # surge-config-merger
-merge your surge config from remote.
+When you have multi proxy servers which provide surge managed configuration.
+You can use this tool to merge your configurations.

 # How
 1. `npm i`